Priyankas-ece/4bit_adder_subtractor_implementation_using_cadence/README.md

 Waveform and output plots confirm correct arithmetic functionality for all cases.

 ## 🖼️ Layout and Verification Screenshots
-All screenshots are included in the `screenshots/` directory:
+All screenshots are included in the specific directory:
 - **Schematic View**
 - **Layout View**
 - **DRC Report Screenshot**